FlowFuse/flowfuse/docs/install/kubernetes/README.md

 A wildcard DNS entry will be needed to point to the domain that is used fro the project instances.
 This will need to point to the K8s Ingress controller.

+#### Email

+Some features require the ability to send email to users.
+This can be currently be provided by:

+- Details of a SMTP server
+- AWS SES

 ### Installing FlowForge

 #### Download